liangzhixin-202169/Hot-Ham/README.md

 ## 3.Requirements
 ### Python
-The python version is recommended to be larger than 3.8.5, with following packages:
+The python version is recommended to be larger than 3.10, with following packages:
-- Numpy
+- numpy
-- Pytorch >= 1.10.2
+- torch
-- torch_geometric >= 2.4.0
+- torch_geometric
-- e3nn = 0.5.1
+- e3nn
-- ASE
+- ase
 - h5py
+- json5
+- tqdm

 ### **Hot-Ham** installation
 You can use pip: